p-m-m-c/TM-dashb/README.md

 # TM-dashb
-Dash application using Last.fm data about
+Dash application using Last.fm data about Tom Misch